Built-ins

 color c:string

-fill to the given CSS color string c
+fill to the given CSS color string c.
+Evy supports all

 CSS color values, including semi-transparent ones.
 For example, the following code changes the color to a